November 15, 2022

 Usually, you have to complete the FAFSA to qualify for federal financial aid, such as grants, federal work-study, and federal student loans.
 The form is free to fill out and can help you get tens of thousands of dollars in aid to help pay for college!

 The information you share on your FAFSA helps your school’s financial aid department determine what aid you’re eligible for and put together your financial aid package.

 First, based on your and your family’s income and assets that you’ll share on your FAFSA, the school will find your expected family contribution (EFC).
 This is the amount of money they expect you and your family to contribute to your education, even if you and your family don’t actually put that much towards college costs.

 Then, based on your school’s cost of attendance (COA), the financial aid office will figure out how much aid is necessary to fill the gap.

 Some types of financial aid are need-based, meaning you only qualify if your FAFSA shows your EFC isn’t enough to cover the cost of your education.
-Those types of aid include the Federal Pell Grant, subsidized student loans, and federal work-study.
+Those types of aid include the Federal Pell Grant, subsidized student loans, and the federal work-study program.

 Other types of aid are non-need-based, meaning they aren’t impacted by the information you share on your FAFSA.
-Those types of aid include unsubsidized loans, PLUS loans, and the TEACH Grant.
+Those types of aid include unsubsidized loans, PLUS loans, merit scholarships, and the TEACH Grant.